affaniqbal/plotter/README.md

 # Plotter

-A simple-to-use Python package which allows you to plot x,y data using Python.
+A simple-to-use Python package which allows scientific researchers to make use of Python to plot scientific which has an x,y format using Python.

+Please ensure you make a new Python environment via your package manager.
+If you need help to do this, I'm happy to guide via email or jump onto a zoom call, contact me at ani24@cam.ac.uk.

 To install the scientific-data-plotter package via PyPi, run the following command in your terminal: